dymmond/edgy/docs/queries/bulk.md

 They don't adher the embed_parent attribute by default (so they don't load nested objects) and are not necessarily complete.

 Why?
 Because they are optimized for performance.
 You can however provide `resolve_embed=True` to try to resolve.
-In case or to fail with [`ResolveEmbedIncompatible`](#ResolveEmbedIncompatible) when the values/objects provided/retrieved doesn't have all keys defined for loading and can't load.
+In case operations may fail with an `QuerySetError` when the values/objects provided/retrieved doesn't have all keys defined for loading (by default primary keys) and can't load.

 The returned array is in the same order as the values/objects provided.
 And contains for `bulk_get_or_create` and `bulk_update_or_create` a state flag if this object was created is added.